 ©Individual results may vary.

 At Rejuvence we have a tremendous passion for the potential of platelet rich plasma.
 We specialise in its use and are particularly avid supporters of its use in hair loss and in alopecia areata.
 We have treated many suffering with Alopecia Areata.
-For an honest assessment and treatment options that really work please contact us to book a free consultation.
+For an honest assessment and treatment options that really work please contact us to book a consultation.

 There are many different treatment options available for alopecia areata but no treatment is guaranteed to cure the condition.
 Unfortunately it can come back.
 Amongst treatments that have some proven effect, topical steroids and injection of steroid into patches of hairless skin have been shown to yield positive results.
 Suggested treatment courses should last 6 to 8 weeks.
 At Rejuvence Clinic we have treated a number of individuals with steroid injections in hairless patches with good success.
-For further details please contact us for a free consultation.
+For further details please contact us for a consultation.

 Minoxidil 5% is contained in many over the counter topical shampoo preparations, such as Regain, that encourage hair growth.
 About 40% of males tend to respond and even this is after at least 9 to 12 months of use.
 Reducing or stopping use of these products can result in regrowth hairs falling out.
 Caffeine containing shampoos claim to have hair growing potential.
 A study published in the British Journal of Dermatology, in 2014, demonstrated growth promoting effects of caffeine on human hair in both males and females.
 There was a suggestion that caffeine maybe more effective in male and female pattern hair loss rather than alopecia areata.